 I’m Shabbir Bhimani – freelancer, blogger and investor.
-Inspiring developers to be freelancers by sharing my journey and experiences.
+Guiding developers to become self-employed by sharing my journey and experience.

 Thank you for visiting my blog’s about page to know more about me and my blog!

 I have a lovely wife and 2 kids and have been an online freelancer working from home for more than a decade now.

 I am B.Tech in Information Technology 2004 Pass out.
 I got a job in an on-campus interview.
 I still remember the first day of my job.
 It was on 14th June 2004 Monday.

 When in college and before my first job, as I had a keen interest in programming, I was looking to get involved in some real hands-on projects which lead me to RentACoder (a freelancing site then).

 Back then I did few of those homework help type of projects in C and C++ Programming that were being posted on RentAcoder.

 It was my first hands on freelancing and work from home and as far as I can remember it was in 2002.

 After completing the college I joined a full-time job and that is when I realized that freelancing is not something that can be done along with a full-time day job and I decided not to continue very actively with freelancing but do something where I can work in my free time.

 I started researching online and finally decided that sharing my content online is one of those few things which can be done when I have free time i.e. after reaching home from my full-time job and on weekends.